xuxinkun/kubesql/README.md

 kubesql is a tool to use sql to query the resources of kubernetes.

-The resources of kubernetes such as nodes, pods and so on are handled as the
+The resources of kubernetes such as nodes, pods and so on are handled as tables.

 For example, all pods are easily to list from apiserver.
 But the number of pods on each node is not easy to caculate.